jullanggit/anksidian/README.md

 - choose where images are shown
 - dont require typst and pandoc if typst isnt used.
 - italics & bold
+- fix off-by-one somewhere in the heading logic

 ![](https://brainmade.org/black-logo.svg)